LLAEIBIO

 Funding structure

 ILVO coordinates and facilitates the living lab and elaborates activities together with stakeholders.
 Resources committed are primarily (many) working hours.
-Funding for activities is sourced through external projects and ad hoc contributions from stakholders involved in the living lab.
+Funding for activities is sourced through external projects and ad hoc contributions from stakeholders involved in the living lab.

 Achievements